unyt-org/datex-tractor/README.md

 - Changing their label form `todo` to `disappeared-todo`

 > [!CAUTION]
-> The labels are hard coded, their colors are not - renaming them prevents the bot from functioning correctly
+> The labels are hard coded, their colors are not - renaming them prevents the bot from functioning correctly, recoloring doesn't.

 ## Experimental features...
 ---